What are some of the top causes of car crashes in Illinois?

 · Higher travel speeds necessitate larger stopping distances, and this also reduces the time that a driver has to respond.

 Speed-related accidents also tend to be more catastrophic, since deformation of the vehicle and injuries to occupants become more likely as speed increases.
 Sadly, in 2014, speeding played a role in over one-quarter of all traffic fatalities, according to the Insurance Institute for Highway Safety.

 Taking legal action

 People who have suffered harm because other motorists engaged in any of these needless actions may have legal recourse.
-To protect their rights, victims or their loved ones may benefit from discussing the circumstances and potential next steps with an attorney.
+To protect their rights, victims or their loved ones may benefit from discussing the circumstances and potential next steps with a Chicago car accident attorney.